adamsanaglo/pulp_deb/server/README.md

 Sometimes it may be helpful to run the API server outside of a container to make it easier to interact with.

-First, open `.env` and configure PULP_HOST to point to `http://localhost:8080` or wherever you are serving Pulp.
-You'll also need to update POSTGRES_SERVER to point to `localhost` or update your `/etc/hosts` file to point `db` to `127.0.0.1` (if using WSL you will also have to follow the directions in at the top of `/etc/hosts` to prevent it from being overwritten).

-You must also have the `rpm` and `binutil` packages installed (which are available on both rpm or deb-based systems):
+You must also have the `rpm` and `binutils` packages installed (which are available on both rpm or deb-based systems):

 ```
-sudo apt-get install -y rpm binutil
+sudo apt-get install -y rpm binutils
-# sudo dnf install -y rpm binutil
+# sudo dnf install -y rpm binutils
 ```

 Assuming you have the docker containers already running, you can run: